Colorado's Wild Animal Sanctuary Takes In 35 Wild Cats From Tiger King Park: 'We Have The Room'

 KEENESBURG, Colo.
 (CBS4) – The Wild Animal Sanctuary in Keenesburg received nearly three dozen wild, big cats from Tiger King Park in Thackerville, Oklahoma.
 Jeffrey and Lauren Lowe, who were featured in the Netflix show “Tiger King,” owned the property.

-Jeff Lowe acquired the animals after the August shutdown of the Greater Wynnewood Exotic Animal Park.READ MORE: Christopher Valerio Returns To Diamond After Scary Injury
+Jeff Lowe acquired the animals after the August shutdown of the Greater Wynnewood Exotic Animal Park.READ MORE: Boulder Shooting Suspect Ahmad Al Aliwi Alissa Appears In Court On 115 Charges

 Of the 68 protected big cats — 46 were tigers, 15 were lion-tiger hybrids and seven were lions.
 There was one jaguar.